Bellenden Accessibility Plan – Click here

 • Meet with children and their families at least once a term to discuss what is going well, any worries and anything that needs to change.

 • Use a child centred approach to support the child to identify their own objectives, what they can do to meet these objectives and identify any additional support that they may need.
-This is recorded on a PATH.

 • Involve children in the annual review of their EHCP and in SEN support discussions.